ironcore-dev/dpservice/docs/development/style_guide.md

 ## Constants
 If a function requires a true/false argument, unless obvious because of the function name (like `dp_port_set_enabled(port, true)`), prefer using a constant definition, e.g. `dp_port_set_mode(port, ENABLED)`.
 Using a basic type directly, e.g. `dp_port_set_mode(port, true)` is not obvious.

-Enums are preffered over defines as they are visible in a debugger and (more importantly) checked by the compiler when using `switch` statements.
+Enums are preferred over defines as they are visible in a debugger and (more importantly) checked by the compiler when using `switch` statements.

 ## Return values